Matcha-Bookable/discord-bookable/README.md

 MATCHA_API_TOKEN=   Matcha API's apikey MATCHA_API_URL=     FQDN of the Matcha API URL
 PROVIDER=           Provider identifier
-PROVIDER_NAME=      Appearance name for bookable
+PROVIDER_NAME=      Appearance name for bookable WEBHOOK_PORT=       Desired port for webhook
 WEBHOOK_URL=        FQDN of the webhook url to receive details
 WEBHOOK_BEARER=     if you wish to have bearer authenication
 GUILD=              Server ID